 Online registration and upload of portrait

-The deadline for submitting artwork to the competition is 31.
-December 2018, 23.59.
+The deadline for submitting artwork to the competition is 6.
+January 2019, 23.59.
 An electronic photograph of the artwork must be uploaded.
 A low resolution photo is sufficient.
 Video installations are also registered online.
-The artist must send the videos on a CD/DVD (5 copies) to the Museum.
+The artist must send the video on a USB to the Museum or submit a direct link during registration.

 Upon completing the registration, the artwork is given an ID-number, which you will receive by email.
 The ID-number must be retained by the artist and will be used as a reference.
 In the selection process, the same ID number will follow the artwork as the artist’s name is kept anonymous to the jury members.